HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 I can offer one historical example which applies to the entire Baltic region:

-Johann Gottfried Herder (1744-1803) was a philosopher and poet who is a well known participant in the world’s history of culture.
+Johann Gottfried Herder (1744-1803) was a philosopher and poet who was a well-known participant in the world’s history of culture.
 He spent five vivid years of his life, between 1765 and 1769, in Rīga.

-Herder’s personality was a sort of mixture of conflicting case.
+Herder’s personality was a sort of mixture of conflicting cases.
 He was a protestant priest, he was excited and was very deeply in the pagan Latvian culture.
 He was German.
-He fighted for the rights of Latvian peasants.
-I think and, to be honest, I’m sure that this contradiction might be one of the reasons why Herder was affiliated in freemasonry.
-Later on he was the one who had a great influence on the grand Goethe, who by the way – later also became freemason.
+He fought for the rights of Latvian peasants.
+I think and, to be honest, I’m sure that this contradiction might be one of the reasons why Herder was affiliated with Freemasonry.
+Later on, he was the one who had a great influence on the grand Goethe, who by the way – later also became Freemason.

 This historical example illustrates the many different ways in which Freemasonry can become integrated.
 Would anything similar be possible today?